 Being in college means you already have a player pool.
 You have many friends who can use your services and frats to boost your business even after you leave school.

-The American gambling industry is growing, especially because people between 18-25 years are interested in sports betting.
+The American gambling industry is growing, especially because people between 18 and 25 years old are interested in sports betting.
 Odds are on your side that you will get a significant number of people wanting to place bets with you.
 Moreover, you need the money to offset student loans and your lifestyle.

 Becoming a College Bookie